Alonzo Cushing: Civil War service

 Cushing graduated from the United States Military Academy in West Point, New York, as part of the class of June 1861.
 He was commissioned as second and first lieutenant on the same day and was brevetted major following the Battle of Chancellorsville.

 Battle of Gettysburg

 Cushing commanded Battery A, 4th U.S. Artillery in the Battle of Gettysburg, and was hailed by contemporaries as heroic in his actions on the third day of the battle.
 He was wounded three times.
 First, a shell fragment went straight through his shoulder.
 He was then grievously wounded by a second shell fragment, which tore into his abdomen and groin.
 This wound exposed his intestines, which he held in place with his hand as he continued to command his battery.
 After these injuries, a higher-ranking officer said, "Cushing, go to the rear."
 Cushing, due to the limited number of men left, refused to fall back.
 The severity of his wounds left him unable to yell his orders above the sounds of battle.
 Thus, he was held aloft by his 1st Sergeant Frederick Füger, who faithfully passed on Cushing's commands.
+Füger himself would be awarded the Medal of Honor for his conduct that day.